isomerpages/moe-northshorepri/_moe-kindergarten/Kindergarten Information.md

 ### For more information on MOE Kindergartens

 Please visit the MOE website at&nbsp;[https://moe.gov.sg/preschool/moe-kindergarten](https://moe.gov.sg/preschool/moe-kindergarten)

+ This is a <span style="color: red;">red</span> word.